nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 }

 character.print();
-// >> {name: 'Kermit', ...}
+// >> {firstName: 'Kermit', ...}
-// >> {name: 'Kermit', ...}
+// >> {firstName: 'Kermit', ...}
 ```

 Why didn't the name change?
 Inside of our `print` method, `this` references the object in which the print method is defined, so it might seem to make sense that our `changeName` function inside that method would also make reference to the same object.
 This is not the case!
 Even though it's nested inside your object, it is not *called* as a property of an object, so the `this` keyword defaults back to the global object, `window`.
-This function is actually creating a new global `name` variable and setting it to `"Miss Piggy"` (check it out in the console!)
+This function is actually creating a new global `firstName` variable and setting it to `"Miss Piggy"` (check it out in the console!)

 How can this be solved?
 One way is with ES6 arrow functions!